-- Traffic volumes at the monitored locations remain within the Level of Service standards described in the EIR. - The 2007 traffic counts support the 2006 traffic counts: both counts indicate an increase in midweek traffic levels on all road segments in the project area since the 1997 EIR analysis. - On weekends, however, several road segments had lower traffic volumes than in 1997.
-A lower number of boaters on weekends in 2007 than in 1997 contributed to lower traffic volumes on Bassi Road and Salmon Falls Road north of the river.
+- Traffic volumes at the monitored locations remain within the Level of Service standards described in the EIR. - The 2009 traffic counts support the 2008 traffic counts: both counts indicate an increase in midweek traffic levels on all road segments in the project area since the 1997 EIR analysis. - On weekends, however, several road segments have had lower traffic volumes than in 1997.
+Lower number of boaters on weekends in 2009 than in 1997 possibly contributed to lower traffic volumes.

 Because no trip generation estimates were developed for the RMP EIR it is difficult to ascribe the proportion of whitewater recreation-related use on these roadways.
-Since there are lower levels of river use in 2007 than in 1997, the causes for the increase in traffic levels do not appear to reside with whitewater recreation.
+Since there are lower levels of river use in 2009 than in 1997, the causes for the increase in traffic levels does not appear to reside with whitewater recreation.
 Trip generation estimates may prove to be of importance if Level of Service thresholds are exceeded in the future, as the RMP "project" may be responsible for a proportion of the mitigation needed to bring project area roadways within Level of Service standards.